amanpatel9516/amanpatel9516/README.md

 ## Hi there 👋
-hii ther i am currently working on making my portfolio stronhger and stronger . tghis is my portfolio website wher i will be showing my skill set and my projects which otheres can see and give me also the feedback .
+hii ther i am currently working on making my portfolio stronhger and stronger . tghis is my portfolio website wher i will be showing my skill set and my projects which otheres can see and give me also the feedback . this is my website where you will come to know about me ,my preojects and the qualificationa=s and all about me yopu will bew able to find.also give the feedback about the project

 <!--